 After its Twin Well in the Permian Basin surpassed expectations earlier this year, Nostra stepped up its activity in the highly-prospective US basin in April by launching a two-well back-to-back programme.
 The two wells targeted the same formation as the Twin Well with the aim achieving a similar economic profile, and were both spudded in May.

-While the second well was dropped early, after encountering a high-pressure inflow of salt water, the first well – called G6 – was completed after several days. , Nostra said G6 was being put into production, with oil shows already present at surface.
+While the second well was dropped early, after encountering a high-pressure inflow of salt water, the first well – called G6 – was completed after several days.
+At the end of June, Nostra said G6 was being put into production, with oil shows already present at surface.
 However, as the firm does not release initial flow rates, the market has yet to hear anything else about the well.
 Lofgran tells us the business has been waiting for stabilised flow figures and expects to report results ‘shortly’.

 Beyond G6, Lofgran tells us Nostra has many more drilling targets in the Permian Basin thanks to its ‘held-by-production’ (HBP) strategy, which means output from existing wells on the leases stops them from expiring.
 This method allowed it to “bank” locations, ie. to create an inventory of drilling locations, by acquiring production at a low cost when oil prices crashed before, developing it at its own pace in the future.